Safety & Security

 - Park cars in lighted areas

-- Lock car doors and conceal or remove any valuables inside the car
+- Lock car doors, and conceal or remove any valuables inside the car

 - Have all valuables marked with identification numbers

-- Lock bicycles or keep them in designated areas indoors
+- Lock bicycles, or keep them in designated areas indoors

-- Do not prop outside doors open
+- Do not prop open outside doors

-- Immediately report anything suspicious
+- Immediately report anything suspicious (people, activity, etc.)

 - Contact DPS for a safety escort or walk with a friend at night

 The University does not offer regularly scheduled safety and crime prevention programs, though occasional programs are offered.
 Employees are encouraged to thoroughly read the latest edition of the Administrative Policies & Procedures Manual.
 Students are encouraged to thoroughly read the latest edition of the Student Handbook.